Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Numerical Simulations

 Given the uncertainty of how exactly the WD material gets ejected, we map the $3{\rm D}$ velocities and compositions of the SPH particles onto the SuperNu grid following several plausible prescriptions.
-1) {\sl Fast Ejecta}:~ In this scenario, we map the particle velocities and compositions onto the SuperNu velocity grid as they are, at the end of the simulations.
+1) {\sl Fast ejecta}:~ In this scenario, we map the particle velocities and compositions onto the SuperNu velocity grid as they are, at the end of the simulations.
 Such a mapping qualitatively represents the case of fast ejecta facilitated by efficient feedback.
 2) {\sl Fast mixed ejecta}:~ In this case, we map the particle velocities in the same way as in the previous case.
 However, each velocity bin in the SuperNu grid now acquires the same mass-averaged composition, as opposed to the previous case when each velocity bin acquired a unique composition based on the SPH particles assigned to that bin.
 This setup allows us to probe the sensitivity of the results from the previous scenario to the exact velocity distribution of chemical elements.
 3) {\sl Slow ejecta}:~ In this scenario, we initialise all the material assuming it was released as a slow wind at low sub-orbital velocities.
 Specifically, we map the material randomly assigning the element velocities typical values of $400\,{\rm km}/{\rm s}$ with a $1$-$\sigma$ Gaussian spread of $200\,{\rm km}/{\rm s}$.
-This scenario qualitatively describes the ejection of material through a thermal or mechanical wind.
-4) {\sl Two-component ejecta}:~ Here, we initialise the velocities of the gravitationally unbound particles by using energy conservation.
-In contrast, for gravitationally bound particles, we initialise low sub-orbital velocities as in the previous scenario.
-This scenario allows us to examine whether the dynamical ejecta component may be observable in WD-NS mergers.
+This scenario qualitatively describes the ejection of material through a thermal or mechanical wind, or some generic slow ejection process, with the exact ejection velocities chosen in agreement with \citet{Zenati19b}.
+If we initialise the Slow ejecta model with additional material dynamically ejected in our SPH simulations, we observe no change to the lightcurve or spectra.
+The small effect of the dynamical ejecta may be understood by its very low mass, few times $10^{-3}\,{\rm M}_\odot$ and absence of $^{56}$Ni in it.
+4) {\sl Reduced-mass ejecta}:~ Here, we initialise the models similar to the Fast mixed ejecta model but reduce the mass in each velocity bin so that the total ejecta mass is $0.7\,{\rm M}_\odot$.
+Such a setup represents the situation when the feedback only ejects a fraction of the mass efficiently.